 PRO TIP: At the very beginning, make sure to register your website with search engines (Google, Bing, etc.).

 So how do you “up the ante” on how often search engine bots come back to crawl your site?
-Depends on many things!
-However, if you have a blog and publish posts regularly, search algorithms do (eventually) pick up on that and start visiting your site more often.
+It depends on many things!
+However, if you have a blog and publish posts regularly, search algorithms (eventually) pick up on that and start visiting your site more often.